 This is Henry Bouchy, my second-great grandfather on mom’s side.
 Henry was a gold smelter at a watch case company in Dayton, Kentucky, just across the river from Cincinnati, Ohio, in the early 1900s.
 Henry had ten children and three wives.

 Henry worked in a watch factory in Newark and married Ada Johnson in 1880.
 Ada was the first of Henry’s three wives and they had seven children together.
-One year after their youngest, Carolyn, was born, Ada died on 3 September 1893, at the age of thirty-three.
-Twenty-two days later, Henry wed a fifty-seven year old widow, Caroline Ferris Crossman.
-Henry was thirty-six years old and with seven children, needed someone to care for his children.
+One year after their youngest child Carolyn was born, Ada died on 3 September 1893 at the age of thirty-three.
+Twenty-two days later Henry wed a fifty-seven year old widow, Caroline Ferris Crossman.
+Henry was thirty-six years old and with seven children and needed someone to care for his children.
 It’s probably safe to say that this was strictly a marriage of convenience.
-Caroline died on 10 January 1899, leaving Henry a widow once more, this time he waited a whole eight months before remarrying.
-On 2 August 1899, Henry wed another widow, Anna Buehler Linz.
+Caroline died on 10 January 1899 leaving Henry a widow once more.
+Eight months later on 2 August 1899, Henry wed another widow- Anna Buehler Linz.
 Anna was twenty-eight at the time of their marriage.
-The couple picked up the entire family and left Newark for Dayton, Kentucky, where Henry worked as a gold-smelter for a watch company.
+The couple soon packed up the entire family and left Newark for Dayton, Kentucky, where Henry worked as a gold-smelter for a watch company.

-Henry and Anna had three boys together and when the youngest, Frank was two years old, Henry died at the age of fifty-one on 8 March 1909.
-Henry’s death certificate states “mastoiditis” as the cause of death, which is basically an untreated ear-infection.
-Before antibiotics, this condition was often fatal in infants, children and adults.
+Henry and Anna had three boys together.
+When the youngest Frank was two years old Henry died at the age of fifty-one on 8 March 1909.
+Henry’s death certificate states “mastoiditis” as the cause of death which is basically an untreated ear-infection.
+Prior to antibiotics, this condition was often fatal in infants, children and adults.

-Anna did not stay in Dayton with her seven stepchildren after Henry’s passing.
-She took her three sons she had with Henry and returned to New Jersey, where things went poorly for the Bouchys.
+Henry’s wife Anna did not stay in Dayton with her seven stepchildren after Henry’s passing.
+She took her three sons she had with Henry and returned to New Jersey where things went poorly for the Bouchys.
 But that’s a story for another day.